didux-io/DiduxWallet-extension/DIDUX_README.md

 All translations other than English have been removed.
 We've decided to do this because we could not confidently update the translations in all supported languages.
 Luckily we have not added any translation strings so if, in the future, we decide to add other languages we can easily do so by using the original translation files in the MetaMask repo.

-## Changes made by the Smilo team
+## Changes made by the Didux.io team

-We've made several changes to integrate this browser plugin with the Smilo Blockchain.
+We've made several changes to integrate this browser plugin with the Didux.io Blockchain.
 We'll discuss these changes in this chapter on a per-file basis.

 This is not a comprehensive list of changes!
 Things will be missing!
 Please use the git commit log and git blame to get a better understanding of all changes.